Camp Lejeune Lawsuit News and Updates

 How Camp Lejeune Wrongful Death Claims Work?

-The newly enacted CLJA allows tort claims to be brought on behalf of former Camp Lejeune residents or employees that are now deceased because of injuries related to the water contamination.
+The newly enacted CLJA allows tort claims to be brought on behalf of former Camp Lejeune residents or employees who are now deceased because of injuries related to the water contamination.

 North Carolina Wrongful Death Claims